-Tipify is a team of CS:GO, Dota and Overwatch predictors combined with an army of community tipsters.
+Tipify is an army of community tipsters.
 We’re all obsessed with eSports and betting and are working together to build a community with one goal in mind, to beat the bookies and make a profit.

 We’re a trusted resource for thousands of eSports bettors around the world and have been live since 2014 delivering non-stop betting tips and predictions.
 We’ve seen the eSports industry change, adapt and evolve and followed it along with every step.